 - Supply chain slowdown and shortages

-The biggest reason behind this is the sudden halt of transport – both domestic and international.
+The biggest reason behind Covid-19 restaurant effects is the sudden halt of transport – both domestic and international.

 Imports and exports are banned, lockdowns and curfews restrict movement and even where there is leniency in the movement of goods, there are a number of hurdles including police checking, disinfection of vehicles and goods etc.